The Three Component Model of Commitment

 You can reduce the dependency on continuance and normative commitments by being a better leader, by working on your general team management skills, and by thinking carefully about how your actions might influence your team members.

 Clearly, it doesn't make sense to try to reduce continuance or normative commitment, however you should try not to rely on it, even if you're unable to achieve affective commitment at first.
 You should work on ways to ensure that team members become happy and enjoy their work, without making them feel uncomfortable during the process.

 Bear in mind, however, that people will likely experience continuance commitment at some point in their careers, because they'll feel that they need to stay in their job to receive pay and benefits.
 And some people will likely feel a sense of normative commitment if their organization has invested a lot in their training and development, for example.
-It's nice to have these types of commitment, however, they're a bonus, not something you should seek to create!
+These types of commitment aren't something to fear, however, they're a bonus and not something you should seek to create!

 John Meyer and Natalie Allen developed the Three Component Model of Commitment, and published it in the 1991 "Human Resource Management Review."
 The model defines the three types of commitment as follows:

-You can use the model to help your people experience greater affective commitment, while making sure that you don't misuse continuance and normative commitment to keep people tied to your team or organization.
+You can use the model to help your people experience greater affective commitment, thereby boosting their motivation and job satisfaction.
+But it's vital not to misuse continuance and normative commitment to keep people tied to your team or organization.
 Your team will function best, and thrive, if you use your energy to grow affective commitment.